Interviewing Tips

 Your appearance indicates your professionalism and respect for the interviewer(s), the company and the interview process.
 Additionally, your attire may encourage people to take you and what you say more seriously, and give you a boost in self-image and confidence - all of which are important advantages.
 In general, the preferred dress for an interview is traditional and conservative.

-To assist students who don't own a suit, we offer Suit Up, a free program which provides suits and business attire for current Manhattan College students to wear for interviews and networking events where business formal attire is expected.
+To assist students who don't own a suit, we offer Suit Up, a free program which provides suits and business attire for current Manhattan University students to wear for interviews and networking events where business formal attire is expected.
 We have suits for both men and women.

 General Interview Dress Tips